 Also available at

 Dr. Mikael Eriksson has been affiliated with the International Business research group since September 2008.
-Currently he is working on a project concerning new types of large and quickly growing Asian mid-markets, old and experienced multinationals, and the role of experience in internationalization processes.
+Currently, he is working on one project about the role of experience and routines in firms' international expansions and one project about board interlocks and international growth of firms.

-Mikael has also during his PhD been working at the Fudan University, Shanghai China, as a track responsible for international business courses and he has previously been working in management consultancy firms in Italy and Sweden.
+Mikael has also been working at the Fudan University, Shanghai China, as a track responsible for international business courses and he has previously been working in management consultancy firms in Italy and Sweden.

 Please contact the directory administrator for the organization (department or similar) to correct possible errors in the information.